 Change in Margin vs Market Returns

 Our main interest is in what margin levels might say about overall market valuation.
 After a giant run up in margin debt, we should expect the market to underperform, since the selling pressure during a deleveraging will accelerate a market correction/crash.
-Below is the same chart as in Figure 4 above, only now with the 12-month returns of the stock market layered on top.
+Below is the same chart as above, only now with highlights showing periods of time where 1-year stock market returns have been negative.
+Notice that almost every peak in margin debt is followed by periods of negative market returns as margin debt unwinds.

 Creating a Model